Linsen-gao-457/Linsen-gao-457.github.io/_posts/2025-12-13-Stay Humble, stay curious and stay positive:some thoughts from Research vs Engineering.md

 >TL;DR

->On engineering side, the work of engineers forms the link between scitific discoveries and their applications to human life and businees.
+>On engineering side, the work of engineers forms the link between scientific discoveries and their applications to human life and businees.
 The metric for engineers are their product impact often related to the companies' ambition.

 >On reserach side, the goal is fundamentally different.
 Research is creative pursuit focused on truth and correctness.
 The metric for researchers are their intellectual impact.